watarikai96/TiME/README.md

 - Modified
 - Distributed
 - Reverse-engineered
-...without explicit written permission from TiME Discipline Ltd.
+without explicit written permission from TiME Discipline Ltd.

 This software is proprietary and intended solely for private or internal use.
 It is **not open source**, and redistribution is **strictly prohibited** without a formal commercial license agreement.